red-sayed/2layerDiffieHellman/README.md

 ![plot](./Screenshots/2lDH_2.png)
 ![plot](./Screenshots/2lDH_3.png)

+(I couldn't fit even one shared number in one terminal, haha).

 ## Where to use?

 As you could understand, it can be used everywhere you need a secure channel(server-client applications for example), literally everywhere.